danielpi/EIStateMachine/README.md

 Usually you will put both the EIStateMachine subclass and all of the EIState classes into the one, MyStateMachine.h/.m file pair.
 From your controller object in your project you then create an instance of MyStateMachine and proceed to send it messages from the rest of your application.

+This is a rough template of the header file for your state machine

+    #import <Foundation/Foundation.h>
+    #import "EIStateMachine.h"

+    @class State1;
+    @class State2;

+    @interface MyStateMachine : EIStateMachine
+    @property (nonatomic, readonly) State1 *state1State;
+    @property (nonatomic, readonly) State2 *state2State;
+    @property (readwrite) NSString *otherStateIndependentProperties;
+	-(void) otherStateIndependentMethods:(id)aValue;
+    @end

+    @interface State1 : EIState <EIStateProtocol>
+    -(void) stateSpecificMethod:(NSString *)aString;
+    @end

+    @interface State2 : EIState <EIStateProtocol>
+    @end

+Note that each of the states needs to be set as a property of the state machine.
+You can create state independent properties and methods (these will be responded to and accessible from all states).
+States can declare their own methods and properties, these will only be accessible from within the specific state.

+### Accessing Machine variables from within a state
+There are some hoops that must be jumped through when accessing the state independent variables and methods from within a state.
+When you initialise a state within your Machines init method you need to provide it with a reference back to the machine itself.
+This is then accessible via the machine variable for each state.
+Now you can use this to reach the methods that are builtin to the EIStateMachine class such as

+	[self.machine setNextState:aState];
+    [self.machine changeState];

+Unfortunately this doesn't allow you to access the variable and methods that you defined in your own subclass of the EIStateMachine class.
+In order to reach these items you need to first cast the machine object to your own class.

+	[(MyStateMachine *)self.machine otherStateIndependentMethods:aValue];

 ## Example Project
 As a way of demonstrating the library I implemented an extended version of the turnstile example from [wikipedia] [1].